Hierarchically hyperbolic spaces II: Combination theorems and the distance formula: Combination theorems for hierarchically hyperbolic spaces

 Let $\mathcal T$ denote the tree of hierarchically hyperbolic spaces $(\mathcal T,\{\cuco X_v\},\{\cuco X_e\},\{\pi_{e^\pm}\})$, and let $(\cuco X(\mathcal T),\mathfrak S)$ be the hierarchically hyperbolic structure defined in the proof of Theorem~\ref{thm:combination}.
 Various arbitrary choices were made in defining the constituent hyperbolic spaces and projections in this hierarchically hyperbolic structure, and we now insist on a specific way of making these choices in order to describe automorphisms of $(\cuco X(\mathcal T),\mathfrak S)$.

-Recall that an automorphism of $(\cuco X(\mathcal T),\mathfrak S)$ is determined by a bijection $g\co\mathfrak S\to\mathfrak S$ and a set of isometries $g\co\fontact [V]\to\fontact g[V]$, for $[V]\in\mathfrak S$.
+Recall that an automorphism of $(\cuco X(\mathcal T),\mathfrak S)$ is determined by a bijection $g\co\mathfrak S\to\mathfrak S$ and a set of isometries $g\co\fontact Q\to\fontact gQ$, for $Q\in\mathfrak S$.
 Via the distance formula, this determines a uniform quasi-isometry $\cuco X(\mathcal T)\to\cuco X(\mathcal T)$.

 A bijection $g\co\bigsqcup_{v\in\mathcal V}\mathfrak S_{v}\to\bigsqcup_{v\in\mathcal V}\mathfrak S_v$ is \emph{$T$--coherent} if there is an induced isometry $g$ of the underlying tree, $T$, so that $fg=gf$, where $f\colon\bigsqcup_{v\in\mathcal V}\mathfrak S_{v}\to T$ sends each $V\in\mathfrak S_v$ to $v$, for all $v\in\mathcal V$.
 The $T$--coherent bijection $g$ is said to be \emph{$\mathcal T$--coherent} if it also preserves the relation~$\sim$.
 Noting that the composition of $\mathcal T$--coherent bijections is $\mathcal T$--coherent, denote by $\mathcal P_{\mathcal T}$ the group of $\mathcal T$--coherent bijections.
-For each $g\in\mathcal P_{\mathcal T}$, there is an induced bijection $g\co\mathfrak S\to\mathfrak S$.
+For each $g\in\mathcal P_{\mathcal T}$, there is an induced bijection $g\co\mathfrak S^0\to\mathfrak S^0$.

 Recall that the hierarchically hyperbolic structure $(\cuco X(\mathcal T),\mathfrak S)$ was completely determined except for the following three types of choices which were made arbitrarily. \begin{enumerate} \item For each $[V]\in\mathfrak S$, we chose an arbitrary \emph{favorite vertex} $v$ in the support of $[V]$; and, \item we chose an arbitrary \emph{favorite representative} $V_v\in\mathfrak S_v$ with $[V]=[V_v]$.
-(Note that if, as is often the case in practice, edge-hieromorphisms $\mathfrak S_e\to\mathfrak S_v$ are injective, then $V_v$ is the unique representative of its $\sim$--class that lies in $\mathfrak S_v$, and hence our choice is uniquely determined.) \item For each $[W]\in\mathfrak S$, the point $\rho^T_{[W]}$ is chosen arbitrarily in $\fontact W$, where $W$ is the favorite representative of $[W]$. \end{enumerate}
+(Note that if, as is often the case in practice, edge-hieromorphisms $\mathfrak S_e\to\mathfrak S_v$ are injective, then $V_v$ is the unique representative of its $\sim$--class that lies in $\mathfrak S_v$, and hence our choice is uniquely determined.) \item For each $[W]\in\mathfrak S$, the point $\rho^T_{[W]}(v)$ is chosen arbitrarily in $\fontact W$, where $W$ is the favorite representative of $[W]$ and $v$ is a vertex in the support of $[W]$. \end{enumerate}

 We now constrain these choices so that they are equivariant.
 For each $\mathcal P_{\mathcal T}$--orbit in $\mathfrak S$, choose a representative $[V]$ of that orbit, choose a favorite vertex $v$ arbitrarily in its support, and choose a favorite representative $V_v\in\mathfrak S_v$ of $[V]$.
 Then declare $gV_v\in\mathfrak S_{gv}$ to be the favorite representative, and $gv$ the favorite vertex, associated to $g[V]$, for each $g\in\mathcal P_{\mathcal T}$.